 However, the friary near the basilica has one obvious virtue, as a home for 88-year-old Theodore McCarrick.
 It's located 1,315 miles from The Washington Post.
 Who sent this famous Beltway powerbroker to St. Fidelis to spend his days in prayer and penance?

-"The Holy See alone can make that call," said Rocco Palmo, the Philadelphia-based insider whose "Whispers in the Loggia" blog is a hot spot for Vatican news, gossip and documents.
+"The Holy See alone can make that call," said Rocco Palmo, the Philadelphia-based insider whose "Whispers in the Loggia" blog is a hot spot for Vatican news and documents.

 McCarrick has become the iconic figure at the heart of the latest round of Catholic clergy sex scandals, in America and around the world.